umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Slider-Widget.png)

-The Slider Widget allows you to pick multiple images and then make them into a slideshow, you will have the ability to choose how fast the transition between images is.
+The Slider Widget allows you to pick multiple images and then make them into a slideshow, you will have the ability to choose how fast the transition between images is.Hej